 - Reptile carpet

-Exo Terra Bearded Dragon Starter Kit – Large
+Exo Terra Bearded Dragon Habitat Kit – Large

 Exo Terra also offers a front opening bearded dragon kit that has a very low profile.
 The dimensions of the tank are 36x18x12 inch.
 So, same footprint as a 40 gallon breeder but more shallow by 6 inches.